 How to Buy a House with Bitcoin

-There's two ways you can buy a house with Bitcoin.
-First, if a seller is not willing to accept cryptocurrency as payment, then you can exchange or sell your Bitcoins for cash with a third party website.
+There are two ways you can buy a house with Bitcoin.
+First, if a seller is not willing to accept cryptocurrency as payment, then you can exchange or sell your Bitcoins for cash with a third-party website.
 Second, if the seller is willing to accept entirely Bitcoin, you’ll just need to make an agreement on the final price and figure out how to pay any fees and companies that won’t accept the digital currency.

-Many banks have announced that they won’t accept money that’s come from Bitcoin or any other cryptocurrencies as they are unregulated.
+Many banks have announced that they won’t accept money that comes from Bitcoin or any other cryptocurrencies as they are unregulated.
 Bitcoin transactions can’t be traced, along with the fact it’s often associated with money laundering, makes it impossible to get a mortgage.

 Coventry Building Society, Skipton and the Yorkshire Building Society have all announced that they will accept money deposits that has come from Bitcoin earnings.
 However, Santander, Nationwide and Aldermore will not accept deposits that have come from Bitcoin.